alexcorre/ACScrollNavigationBar/README.md

 ## Installation

 ### Manually
-For now, until CocoaPods gets swift support, add the `ACScrollNavBar` project to your workspace.
-This project creates a Framework.
-Add this framework to your apps build phases under "Link Binary With Libraries"
+For now, until CocoaPods gets swift support, add the `ACScrollNavBar` project as a subproject of your app.
+The ACScrollNavBar project creates a Framework.
+Add this framework to your apps build phases under "Target Dependencies".
+Also add the ACScrollNavBar framework to your project as in the "Embedded Binaries" section in General settings for the app project.
+After this you should be able to do an import ACScrollNavBar successfully in your app project.

 Check out `ACScrollNavBar.xcworkspace` for an example.